An open letter to Windy V Ho

 Not all your lies are just silly lies about personal relationships, sometimes you lie for your own economic benefit and to the economic determent of others.

 Your lie about moving wasn't just a silly personal lie, it was lie for your financial benefit, it was to delay paying me back $1,800 of the money you owed me.
 You had planned on moving and you asked to delay payments because you were moving.
-I was nice and kind, so I agreed.
+I was nice, I said yes.
 But you didn't move.
 You misled me into thinking you had (which is the same as lying) and delayed those payments even though the reason for delaying them no longer existed.
+Now this letter has come full circle back to the bad faith email it started with.

 Signed